-A responsibility to contact the hospital should you wish to cancel or postpone your admission, or are unable to arrive at your scheduled time.
+A responsibility to contact the hospital should you wish to cancel or postpone your admission or are unable to arrive at your scheduled time.

-Accept: To accept the consequences of your own decision on health matters.
+Accept: A responsibility to accept the consequences of his / her own decision on health matters.

-To accept responsibility to finalise all accounts pertaining to your hospitalisation.
+A responsibility to finalise all accounts pertaining to your hospitalisation.